mimeosd/aniketchavan2211/Unix/Shell_Scripting/Bash/Readme.md

-## Shell Scripting
+## Bash Shell Scripting

-  Shell scripting is a series of commands.
+  bash shell scripting is a series of commands.
   It makes a lengthy sequence of commands into a single am simple script.